 Rush (1968-2018): a Progressive Metal band from Toronto, Ontario, Canada.

-ush is Canada's biggest contribution thus far to heavy metal.
+anada's biggest contribution thus far to heavy metal is probably Rush.
 Comprising of Geddy Lee (keyboards/bass/vocals), Alex Lifeson (guitar) and John Rutsey (drums) they formed in 1968 in the in the 'Willowdale' district of Toronto, Ontario, Canada, although they would not reform into the incarnation of Rush as we know them now until 1974.

 From 1968-1972 Rush played Toronto pubs with a style of material similar to that of Cream.
 In 1973 they recorded a version of Buddy Holly's Not Fade Away, and the flip side You Can't Fight It as their debut release on their own 'Moon Records' label.
 The demo failed to grab the world by the lapels as they wanted, but that didn't matter for they decided to soldier on with a debut album.
 Unfortunately, it also didn't grab too many people by the wallets, but they did manage to at least get some distribution via 'London Records'.
 But their live shows were an all star event, seeing them play with the likes of ZZ-Top and the New York Dolls, in both Canada and the USA.